New Arrivals and Oppression in an Ancient Land

 By the turn of the century Australian Governments had resolved to take ‘responsibility’ for aboriginals.
 By 1911, every mainland State and Territory had introduced ‘protection laws’ that subjected aboriginal people to near-total control, denying them basic human rights such as freedom of movement, labour, custody of their children and control over personal property.

-In Queensland The Aboriginal Protection and Restriction of the Sale of Opium Act (Qld) 1897 allowed the Chief Protector to remove local Aboriginal people onto (and between) reserves and onto missions.
+The Aboriginal Protection and Restriction of the Sale of Opium Act (Qld) 1897 allowed the Chief Protector to remove local Aboriginal people and relocate them onto missions and reserves.
 Missions were created by churches or religious individuals to house Aboriginal people and train them in Christian ideals and to prepare them for work.
 Most of the missions were developed on land granted by the government for this purpose.
 Few realise that many aspects of South Africa’s Apartheid system were modelled closely on Queensland’s Aboriginal Protection Act (1897).

 The closest mission to Edmonton and Gordonvale was that of Yarrabah.
 Yarrabah was established on the traditional lands of the Gunggandji people at Mission Bay on the Cape Grafton Peninsula, just south of Cairns.